A question for the ages – where is the lagomorphic philosophy simulator we deserve?

 As someone who’s played video games since the 90s it sometimes seems like things have permanently changed.
 The current rate of creative ideas in development in the games industry, feels so much wider than ever before.
 With an ever greater form of accessibility (as well as more broadness of what’s considered ‘playable’) there is now an ever louder chorus of different games being designed.

 As a player I’ve never felt so spoilt for choice and as a creative I’ve never felt so intimated by the competition.
-Starring into the palantir of #screenshotsaturday can leave many designers with some anxiety.
-At times it feels almost like the industry’s creative chorus will reach a kind of perfect singularity in which all notes that can exist are being sung at once, and that there will soon be a perfect constant of concepts that will saturate any potential for new ideas or meaningfully novel premises.
+Starring into the palantir of #screenshotsaturday can leave many designers with some anxiety to say the least.
+At times it feels almost like the industry’s creative chorus will reach a kind of perfect singularity in which all notes that can exist are being sung at once, and that there will soon be a singular constant of concepts that will saturate any potential for new ideas or meaningfully novel premises…

 … Despite all of this, so much of human activity is tied into the mundane daily activities and tasks that we all endure, or in jobs, hobbies or other forms of human labour.
 So much of these activities have never been the basis of a game, or even part of a game.
 Likewise many popular myths, fairy tales, urban legends, or other popular media have yet to be adapted in ludic form.